siggame/Cadre/README.md

   * Automatic general game documentation generation
 * Networking via TCP Sockets
   * Communication via json strings with support for cycles within game references
-  * Only deltas in states are send over the network
+  * Only deltas in states are send over the network, never entire states, to maximize bandwidth and speed.
 * Automatic gamelog generation as a json structure of delta states
+* Every game isntance is a seperate thread, so slower games don't block faster ones.
 * Extra fields present for Arena and Data Mining purposes
 * Clients can be adapted for human players, and if continued development a standalone visualizer could support this